ingesolvoll/kee-frame/README.md

 Feel free to clone the demo app and do some figwheelin' with it!

 ## Support
-Contact the author on [Twitter](https://twitter.com/ingesol) or join the discussion on [Slack](https://clojurians.slack.com/messages/kee-frame)
+Contact the author on [Twitter](https://twitter.com/ingesol) or join the discussion on [Slack](https://clojurians.slack.com/messages/kee-frame).
+Don't be afraid to create [issues](https://github.com/ingesolvoll/kee-frame/issues).
+Lack of user friendliness is also a bug!

 ## Installation
 Add the following dependency to your `project.clj` file: